 Considering the fact that we have chosen this kingdom, what profit could it be for us, then, to return to human authority as our obsession.
 Jesus did say, after all, that “the one whom the Son sets free is free indeed,” so why exactly do we rely on human government to tell us we are not free?
 Let’s say our man-made, constitutional right to freely speak and be free from laws impeding religion, is revoked one day.
 Has this never before happened in history?
 Is it new?
 Heh.
 Not even close.

 What’s more, would a change in law really threaten you?
-Do your beliefs mean so little to you that another human being telling you that you can’t will make you forget that you can do all things through Christ who gives you strength?
+Do your beliefs mean so little to you that another human being telling you that you can’t do [insert literally anything here] will make you forget that you can do all things through Christ who gives you strength?

 2: We were promised persecution to the bitter end.